rohanbarai-INK/Java_Practice/README.md

 For Java

 ARRAY -
-In order to find size of array - To find out how many elements an array has, use the length property:
+In order to find size of array - To find out how many elements an array has, use the length property;
 String[] cars = {"Volvo", "BMW", "Ford", "Mazda"};
 System.out.println(cars.length);
 // Outputs 4

 ex - for(int i=0; i < arr.length; i ++ )
 The following example outputs all elements in the cars array, using a "for-each" loop:
 String[] cars = {"Volvo", "BMW", "Ford", "Mazda"};
 for (String i : cars) {
 System.out.println(i);
 }

 STRING -